Netflix, Inc.(NFLX)

 What investors need to know before buying

-Based on current market data, NFLX presents a neutral technical setup with caution warranted fundamentals.
+Based on current market data, NFLX presents a overbought technical setup with caution warranted fundamentals.

 NFLX's growth trajectory depends on its ability to expand within the Entertainment sector while managing margin pressures.